Can I be arrested for not having car insurance?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 If you own or drive a car, you know how expensive it can be.
 Car payments, gas, maintenance, tolls – the list goes on and on.
 If you are looking to reduce costs and save money, one expense many people look at cutting is their car insurance.
+The fact is that car insurance is required by law — you must have it no matter what.

 Is that a good idea?
 Can you get into trouble with the police and maybe even face jail time?